Karumi/KataSuperHeroesJetpack/README.md

 ## Considerations

 If you get stuck, `master` branch contains the finished kata using all architecture components.
-There are also tags for every single new component following the above order.
+There are also tags for every single new component following the above order and PRs for them showcasing what are the steps we followed to migrate the whole project.

 ---